bareconsortium/blockchain_game/README.md

 Key Features:

-Classic Gameplay with a Twist: Experience the nostalgia of guiding the snake to collect "food" while avoiding collisions.
-But here's the twist: the "food" items are interactive ads powered by real-time data through Chainlink Oracles.
+Experience nostalgia with a little bit of future renaissance with interactive ads powered by real-time data.

-Transparent Ad Integration: Advertisers can dynamically insert their content as in-game "food" items.
+Advertisers can dynamically insert their content as in-game "food" items.
 These ads are securely verified by smart contracts, ensuring fairness and transparency in ad placements.

 Zilliqa Blockchain Integration: Our game leverages Zilliqa's blockchain technology for secure transactions, scoring records, and enhanced player experiences.